 The instructor also has an in-class tech library which is an added resource.
 This library is conveniently set in the classroom and students are encouraged to use these items to accomplish course assignments.
-When time permits, students may also pursue self-directed learning in advanced/specialized topics such as databases, Java, C++, art, and animation if they have all of their work finished.
+When time permits, students may also pursue self-directed learning in advanced/specialized topics such as databases, Java, C++, art, IT, and animation.